The four basic rules of chainsaw chain maintenance

 1. Properly oiled;

-2. Correctly tensioned correctly;
+2. Correctly tensioned correctly

-3. Sharp, cutter angles correctly made; and
+3. Sharp, cutter angles correctly made

 Let's work through these now.